 Most importantly, despite having many fans on your page there is no guarantee you will organically reach all of them.
 Facebook often asks you to pay so you can get noticed even by those who have liked your page.
 On the other hand, when someone posts on the group or there is an ongoing discussion, every member gets a notification ensuring they don’t miss out.

 Still not sure if you need a Facebook group?
-Dig deeper into why you need a Facebook group for business here.
+Dig deeper into why you need a Facebook group or a Facebook page for business here.

 Sold on investing in a Facebook community?
 Let’s talk about how to start a Facebook group then.